Pomax/reddit-image-catch-up/README.md

 The obvious meat and potatoes is the `subreddits` list.
-Each subreddit has a name with optional subset (though I can't think of a reason why you'd pick "top" rather than "new" if you want to catch up on what got posted...), and the numbers after each subreddit indicates the last time the catch-up script ran for that particular subreddit.
+Each subreddit has a name with optional subset (though I can't think of a reason why you'd pick `/top` or `/hot` rather than `/new`, if you're running a catching-up script...), and the numbers after each subreddit indicates the last time the catch-up script ran for that particular subreddit.

-(If you ever want to redownload as far back as reddit will let you, just set those to 0 before running the script)
+(If you ever want to redownload as far back as reddit will let you, just set those to `0` before running the script)

+The `domains` value is an array of domains that we "know" are image hosts.
+If left off, this assumes the same list as shown above, but maybe your particular subreddits has a different convention around where images get posted, in which case you'll want to add that to the domains list.

 The `downloadPath` is where the catch-up script will be writing images to.
 Note that it will create subdirectories for each subreddit you have in your list.
 This value is optional, it simply assumed "downloads" if you leave it out.

+The `consolidate` flag is used to tell the script whether or not to build subdirectories.
+When omitted it is assuemd `false` but when set to `true` all images will be downloaded into the `downloadPath` directory, rather than into each subreddit's own subdirectories.
+This can be useful when one of your configs is for, say, general nature photography, and you just want to dump everything into a "playlist" on a digital picture frame.

-Finally, there is an `exclude` array for specifying a list of "image" file extensions you don't want thingds downloaded for.
+Finally, there is an `exclude` array for specifying a list of file extensions that you don't want downloaded.
 This value is optional, and assumes an empty list if you leave it out.

-### Using config.json for your config
+### Using config.json for your configuration

 You can, alternatively, create your own default config by making a file called `config.json` and then putting